Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

 - where the humidity is high during portions of the year a ventilator will reduce the possibility of water damage and reduce the frequency of desiccant changes”.

-Maintenance schedule as described in chapter 6, recommends instrument cleaning as well as checks of the ventilator once per day, lubrication or cleaning of ventilators every year.
+The Maintenance schedule as described in chapter 6 of the BSRN manual, recommends instrument cleaning as well as checks of the ventilator once per day, lubrication or cleaning of ventilators every year.

 Read the full article here: